modal-dsl/modal-demo/README.md

 * `src/seminar-management.mdal`: This `mdAL` model file defines an AL solution for seminar management (cf. Microsoft official training material: Course 80437 — C/SIDE Solution Development in Microsoft Dynamics® NAV 2013).
 Once opening this file inside VS Code with the [`mdAL` VS Code extension](https://github.com/mdal-lang/mdal-extension) installed you can generate the corresponding AL code by right-clicking inside the model file or using the command palette.
 After the code generator finished you will find the AL code in the `src-gen` folder.
 For more information on the features of the `mdAL` extension visit the [mdal-lang/mdal-extension](https://github.com/mdal-lang/mdal-extension) repository.
 * `.github/workflows/build.yml`: This GitHub Actions workflow file showcases how `mdAL` can be used inside a CI/CD pipeline.
 In this project the [`mdAL` Action](https://github.com/mdal-lang/mdal-action) has been used to provide standalone AL code generation.
 On other CI environments you can also use the [`mdal/cli` docker image](https://hub.docker.com/r/mdal/cli) in order to call the code generator from the command line.

+This project is complemented by the repository [`mdal-lang/mdal-demo-extension`](https://github.com/mdal-lang/mdal-demo-extension) which adds e. g. customizations to the generated posting routines through event subscribers.

 ## License

 MIT (c) Jonathan Neugebauer